 He hit .320 over his long career with the Detroit Tigers (1924-1942) and it’s the offense that most fans think about when it comes to “The Mechanical Man”.
 He was also one of the best fielding second basemen of the century.
 When the spotlight got brighter, Gehringer got better.

-Not always easy to get along with, he was a player manager with the St. Louis Browns for the last half of the year and played sparingly until the end of his career, despite still having superior hitting skills.
-Had he played in a big market during his prime, his cards would be worth more than they are.
-Hornsby is pictured as a manager and on another of those beautiful horizontal cards making a play in the field.
+Not always easy to get along with, he was a player-manager with the St. Louis Browns for the last half of the year and played sparingly until the end of his career, despite still having superior hitting skills.
+Had he played in a big market during his prime, his cards would be worth more than they are ($200-$300 in the 3-4 range).
+Hornsby has two cards–one as a manager and another of those beautiful horizontal cards, showing him making a play in the field.